Cook smarter

 Leveling Smooth batter in a pan or level off dry ingredients

 The bench scraper is an extension of your hand.
-Once you have one, you use it constantly — and you notice immediately when it is not there.
+Once you own one, you'll use it constantly.

 Metal vs. plastic bench scrapers